MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/sdk.md

 # Adaptive Card Templating SDKs

-During the initial preview we only have the JavaScript SDK available, but a .NET SDK will be available shortly.
+The Adaptive Card Templating SDKs make it easy to populate a [card template](language.md) with real data on any supported platform.

+> Please read this for an [overview of Adaptive Card Templating](index.md)

 > [!IMPORTANT]
 >
 > These features are **in preview and subject to change**.
 Your feedback is not only welcome, but  critical to ensure we deliver the features **you** need.
 >
+> During the initial preview we only have the JavaScript SDK available, but a .NET SDK will be available shortly.

 ## JavaScript

 The [adaptivecards-templating](https://www.npmjs.com/package/adaptivecards-templating) library is available on npm and via CDN.
 See the npm link for full documentation.